vigneshr2306/vigneshr2306.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-# subtitle: Incoming MSE ECE Student at UT Austin.
+# subtitle:

 profile:
   align: right
-  image: profpic-solos/pondy-updated.jpg
+  image: profpic-solos/dp.jpeg
   address: >
     Chennai, India

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 > :information_source: Info for Recruiters
 >
 > Please check out my one-page resume on the top-right.
 Optionally, you can view a detailed curriculum vitae as well.

 ### <span style="color:#ff4703">short bio</span>

 Welcome to my personal website!

-My name is Sundar Sripada.
+My name is Vignesh Ravikumar.
 My most popular nickname is Sippy.
 People also call me Sips, Sundu, Sun-Sun, Sunz, and my least favourite, Sundi (as it rhymes with an expletive in the Tamil Language).

-I am a Master's student at the [Department of Electrical and Computer Engineering](https://www.ece.utexas.edu/){:target="_blank"} at [The University of Texas at Austin](https://www.utexas.edu/).
-In the past, I've worked as a Research Intern at the [Robotics Research Center, IIIT-Hyderabad](https://robotics.iiit.ac.in/){:target="_blank"}, and as a Summer Research Fellow in the [Department of Electrical Engineering, IIT-Madras](https://www.ee.iitm.ac.in/){:target="_blank"}.
-In 2020, I completed my Bachelor's of Engineering in Electronics and Communication Engineering at [Anna University](https://www.annauniv.edu/){:target="_blank"}.
+I am a Master's student at the [Department of Electrical and Computer Engineering](https://www.ece.utexas.edu/){:target="\_blank"} at [The University of Texas at Austin](https://www.utexas.edu/).
+In the past, I've worked as a Research Intern at the [Robotics Research Center, IIIT-Hyderabad](https://robotics.iiit.ac.in/){:target="\_blank"}, and as a Summer Research Fellow in the [Department of Electrical Engineering, IIT-Madras](https://www.ee.iitm.ac.in/){:target="\_blank"}.
+In 2020, I completed my Bachelor's of Engineering in Electronics and Communication Engineering at [Anna University](https://www.annauniv.edu/){:target="\_blank"}.

-Some of my hobbies include: reading (mystery & sci-fi), writing (I'm new to blogs!), tennis, and video games (mostly [Valorant](https://playvalorant.com/en-us/){:target="_blank"}).
+Some of my hobbies include: reading (mystery & sci-fi), writing (I'm new to blogs!), tennis, and video games (mostly [Valorant](https://playvalorant.com/en-us/){:target="\_blank"}).

 ### <span style="color:#ff4703">research interests</span>

 I am passionate about research and engineering in the intersection of Robotics, Computer Vision and Deep Learning.
 Particularly, I'm interested in applying learning-based principles to enable and improve perception tasks in robots and other applications.
 I am also drawn towards decision-making in autonomous systems, specifically using Model Predictive Control or Reinforcement Learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.